YizzaJ/PDF_Knowledge_Graph/README.md

 #### Topic Modeling, Clustering and Name Entity Recognition

 This part of the project uses the output of the last one to classify each file according a topic and a cluster.
 Additionally, it extracts entities present on the **acknowledgements** section to enrich the final knowledge graph.
+To tackle the task of clustering the files we are computing a distance matrix based on tf-idf vectors for the preprocessed paper abstracts.
+Given the distance matrix k-means or agglomerative clustering can be performed and evaluated with the silhouette score.
+Moreover, we are using the LDA approach to compute topics as well based on the tf-idf vectors.
+The topic quality is evaluated using coherence.
+In order to extract entities from the **acknowledgements** section of all papers we are using the [huggingface api](https://huggingface.co/Jean-Baptiste/roberta-large-ner-english?text=My+name+is+wolfgang+and+I+live+in+berlin) with a pretrained roberta ner model.

 #### Generating the CSV